husnain756/csv-opener/backend/README.md

 # CSV Opener Backend

-A robust backend service for processing CSV files and generating professional outreach openers using OpenAI API with BullMQ for job queuing and PostgreSQL for data persistence.
+A robust backend service for processing CSV files and generating professional outreach openers using AI services (OpenAI or Hugging Face) with BullMQ for job queuing and PostgreSQL for data persistence.

 ## 🏗️ Architecture

 - **Express.js** - Web framework
 - **BullMQ** - Job queue with Redis
 - **PostgreSQL** - Database for job and URL tracking
-- **OpenAI API** - Content generation
+- **AI Services** - Content generation (OpenAI or Hugging Face)
 - **Multer** - File upload handling
 - **TypeScript** - Type safety